danielpsnz/PerezSanzDaniel_ReadmeFile/README.md

   - [Details](#details)

   ## Installation
-  Packages required to run this program are: You can use this using node.js
+  Packages required to run this program are: These are packages of your project

   ## Usage
-  Examples of how to use this program: To generate a readme file
+  Examples of how to use this program: This is an example of an application

   ## License
   MIT